 Only you will know the types of event you are concerned about and what to be prepared for, each of us will differ in this.

-Here are some more example of types of event:
+Here is some more example of types of event:

 Flash floods, Terror Attack, Wildfires, Nuclear Attacks, Hurricanes, Economic Collapse, House Fire, Tsunami, Drought, Collapse of society, War, Emp Attack.
 There are many more depending on your location and individual concerns.